jarekstrzele/obsidian_notes/R U S T/Rust Tutorial Full Course.md

 >[!info] heap
 >- when you are putting data on the heap you request a certain amount of space and
->- the operating system is going to find space that is available and then it's going to return an address for that space and that reference to the space in memory is going to be called a point
+>- the operating system is going to find space that is available and then it's going to return an address for that space and that reference to the space in memory is going to be called a **pointer**
+>- a pointer is like an address now